Wesley, Dominica

 Wesley is a village in Saint Andrew Parish in north-eastern Dominica.
 It situated between the old estates of Eden and Londonderry and 1 1/2 miles (2.4 km) southeast of Woodford Hill.
 Like many other villages along the east coast, Wesley developed after Emancipation on hilly land along the boundary between the two estates as labourers sought to establish independent holdings for themselves away from the plantations where they had formerly lived and worked.

 Wesley has a population of over 2,000 people.
 It is the home of the North Eastern Comprehensive School, better known as the NECS after the closing of the St. Andrews School in 2006.

-Kokoy is the main language spoken in the village, a dialect of Antiguan and Barbudan Creole brought to the village by Antiguan and Montserratian settlers.
+Kokoy is widely spoken in Wesley.
+It is an English-lexicon creole distinct from the French-lexicon Antillean Creole spoken elsewhere in Dominica.
+Kokoy reflects the linguistic heritage of the Leeward Island labourers, primarily from Antigua and Barbuda and Montserrat, who settled in the area during the post-emancipation period and whose descendants have maintained this distinct speech variety into the present day.

 History

 The village of Wesley is situated in an area that was once called Quarte de La Soie when the French occupied Dominica in the early 1700s.
 Following the British occupation of Dominica, the Estate, called Eden Estate was owned jointly by Joshua Powell and Thomas Hungerford Powell of the City of Bristol until their last known association in 1826.

 In the mid-19th century, Charles Leatham, known as the "sugar king" of Dominica, was the owner of the Eden Estate.
 In 1832, as the agent of the estate, he registered 93 enslaved persons on the Eden Estate to James Matthews and John Gordon, Merchant partners in Dominica.
 In 1835, following emancipation of the British West Indies, Matthews and Gordon were awarded £1,766 10s 1d in compensation for the 89 enslaved people of Eden Estate.
-Many of those enslaved on the Estate were purchased in 1830 from the Estate of John Adenet Laronde in the parish of St. Patrick.
+This is equivalent to approximately £1.4–£1.7 million today when measured against relative income (average earnings).
+Many of those enslaved on the Estate were purchased in 1830 from the Estate of John Adenet Laronde in the parish of Saint Patrick.

 While owner of the Estate, Leatham sold several small lots in this area.
 His estates had been centres for early evangelization by Wesleyan missionaries and by as early as 1837 religious and night school gatherings were being held in a large estate building on Londonderry estate.
-Methodist influence grew further when free labourers were introduced into the estates of the north-east from Antigua, Montserrat, and other Leeward Islands to replant the sugar estates in cocoa and limes.
-The Montserratians and Antiguans left a significant cultural influence in Wesley.
+The emphasis on literacy, lay preaching, and communal worship made Methodism particularly appealing to the formerly enslaved and working poor, and Wesleyan missionaries were among the earliest advocates for the education and spiritual welfare of enslaved and freed peoples in the British West Indies.
+Methodist influence grew further when free labourers were introduced into the estates of the northeast from Antigua, Montserrat, and other Leeward Islands to replant the sugar estates in cocoa and limes.
+The Montserratians and Antiguans left a significant cultural influence in Wesley, reinforcing the already strong Protestant identity of the area.